Crossing Margins: Intersectional Users' Ethical Concerns about Software: Scope and Data

 The composition of our \textit{final} participant pool was predominantly BIPOC, comprising approximately 69\% (69 out of 102 participants) of the sample.
 Nearly 60\% of participants were from the Global South, including countries such as South Africa, Mexico, Chile, Nigeria, India, Egypt, Venezuela, Somalia, and Eswatini.
 The participant demographic also included a balanced representation of women and LGBTQIA+ individuals, each constituting 50\% of the total sample (n = 102).
 However, specific frequencies of lower socioeconomic status or those with mental or physical health challenges were not measured and remain unknown.

 \textbf{Survey Design.} Our survey, containing 353 total questions, is a representative sample of our dataset of 4,231 labeled ethical concerns (margin of error=.05, confidence level=.95).
-Each question in the survey represented an ethical concern from a generated random sample of 353 ethical concern Reddit posts.
-The first author imported all these Reddit posts into Qualtrics, manually shortened them to focus on the ethical concern, and then paraphrased them to protect the authors' privacy.
-If a post contained an image or a link necessary to view for context or was unclear, we replaced it with an alternate randomly-generated post.
-We performed this step to minimize the difficulty of the task for participants.
+Each question in the survey represented an ethical concern from a generated random sample of 353 Reddit posts expressing ethical concerns.
+The first author imported all these posts into Qualtrics, manually shortened them to focus on the ethical concern, and then paraphrased them to protect the authors' privacy.
+If a post contained an image or a link necessary to view for context or was unclear, we replaced it with an alternate randomly-sampled post.
+We performed this step to simplify the task for participants - so they did not have to access an external link.
 Participants evaluated each ethical concern using a 5-point Likert scale to indicate its importance.
-Participants answered a balanced subset of 20 questions so that each question would have at least 5 responses ($5.6 = (20 \text{ answers} * 102 \text{ participants}) / 353 \text{ total questions}$).
+Participants answered a balanced subset of 20 questions so that each question would have at least 5 responses (5.6 = (20 \text{ answers} * 102 \text{ participants}) / 353 \text{ total questions}).
 The responses were then averaged to produce an overall ground truth score for each question, facilitating a comprehensive evaluation of ethical concerns within the dataset.
-Our study aligned with the ethics review procedure at our university, allowing us to proceed without needing a full review from BETHCIE, the Faculty of Science ethics committee at Vrije Universiteit Amsterdam.\footnote{https://surfdrive.surf.nl/files/index.php/s/tAYgecANd0allR9} The full results of the survey are included in the replication package.
+Our study aligned with the ethics review procedure at our university, allowing us to proceed without needing a full review from BETHCIE, the Faculty of Science ethics committee at Vrije Universiteit Amsterdam.\footnote{\url{https://vuamsterdam.eu.qualtrics.com/jfe/form/SV_9tBjPqFq6bxv2Sx}} We obtained informed consent from all participants.
+The full results of the survey are included in the replication package.

 \textbf{Metrics.} In this evaluation, we used two key metrics to assess the effectiveness of our scoring methodology: \textit{precision@k} and \textit{recall@k}. \textit{Precision} measures the proportion of relevant items, indicating how many of the items are truly relevant. \textit{Recall}, on the other hand, evaluates the proportion of identified relevant items relative to the total number of relevant items available.
 We use both of these metrics ` at k as these metrics provide insight into our model's ability to capture a comprehensive set of relevant items among its top k recommendations.
 Our metrics were validated using 10-fold cross validation; this process prevents overfitting by training and testing the set on all data.